michaelcizmar/phi-4-instruct-api/README.md

 # PHI 4 Instruct API

 This project was created to use PHI-4-instruct until LMStudio and Ollama offically support Phi-4-instruct.
+It creates an OpenAI compliant API wrapping a phi-4-instruct model.
 ## Authors

 - [@michaelcizmar](https://www.github.com/michaelcizmar)